Reddyprashant/Cerence-CodingChallenge/README.md

     2. UnZip and Import the project

+    3. Install Apache Tomcat server and configure the Tomcat server path in IDE

-    3. Run "mvn clean install" command in IDE to build and package the application
+    4. Run "mvn clean install" command in IDE to build and package the application

-    4. Run "mvn spring-boot:run" Command to Run the application on Tomcat Server
+    5. Run "mvn spring-boot:run" Command to Run the application on Tomcat Server

-    5. Open Postman
+    6. Open Postman
        a.
 Using GET method and URI http://localhost:8080/v1/fibonacci/ we can check whether our application is working or not just a "health check"

        b.
 Generate the token using GET method and URI http://localhost:8080/v1/token and Token validity is for 2 minutes after 2 minutes we should generate the new token